 Lackawaxen Lake Trail is a 2.6 mile moderately trafficked out and back trail located near Midway, Utah that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 cross country skiing